Cryptocurrencies not legal right now, says Union minister Karad | Headlines

 The Reserve Bank of India and the Union government have not given any sort of recognition to cryptocurrencies and, therefore, they are not legal in the country right now, the Union minister of state for finance, who had come here to attend a function, told reporters.

-One can't say if it would be legitimized or not in the future, said the minister, who was replying to some queries made by Congress leader Chhaya Verma on the subject.
+One can't say if it would be legitimized or not in the future, said the minister.

-"There is information that some people have invested in cryptocurrencies.
-Thus, 30 percent tax has been proposed on transactions (connected to them) in the Union Budget,'' Karad added.
+“There is information that some people have invested in cryptocurrencies.
+Thus, 30 per cent tax has been proposed in the Union Budget on cryptocurrency gains,'' Karad added.

 Asked whether fuel prices would rise after the elections in Uttar Pradesh, he said the Centre had cut prices on petrol and diesel by Rs 5 and Rs 10 respectively.